QuentinWach/quentinwach.github.io/_posts/2024-3-31-AI-chip-market.md

 >"I think compute is going to be the currency of the future.
 I think it’ll be maybe the most precious commodity in the world."[^SamAltmanLex1]

 _"Compute"_ or computing power is simply a general term to describe how much computations can be done in practice to solve our problems or, simplified even further, it is a measure of how powerful a computer is[^WikiCompute].
 Today's GPUs reach several TFLOPs (Tera-FLOP) with a FLOP being a _"floating point operation"_.
 It has to be considered though that these can be 64-, 32-, 16-, 8-, or even just 4-bit operations!
 Nonetheless, 1 TFLOP = $$1\cdot10^{12}$$ FLOP.
-The question is now how many operations can be done per second as well what KIND of operations.
-Multiplication?
-Addition?
-Some functional transformation?
+The question is now how many operations can be done per second.
 <button class="sidenote-button-left"><span class="material-symbols-outlined">sticky_note_2</span></button>
 <span class="sidenote-left">
     The **scaling hypothesis in AI** posits that as the amount of data and computational resources available for training a machine learning model increases, the performance of the model also improves, often in a predictable manner.
 This hypothesis suggests that many AI tasks, particularly those related to deep learning, benefit from scaling up both the size of the dataset used for training and the computational power available for training the model.